ibanlegi/mark-view/README.md

 - The TOC supports nested headers (`h2` and `h3`), and headings are automatically numbered for clarity.

 - Using the Node.js server is recommended for local testing to avoid CORS issues and easily serve all files.

+- **New feature:** icons are displayed before links to indicate file types and services.